 (Co-Founder, Artistic Director)

-Caden Manson is a director, media artist, and teacher.
-He is co-founder of the media ensemble bigartgroup.com and network, blog, and publisher, contemporaryperformance.com.
-He has co-created, directed, video- and set designed 18 Big Art Group productions.
-Manson has shown video installations in Austria, Germany, NYC, and Portland; performed PAIN KILLER in Berlin, Singapore and Vietnam; Taught in Berlin, Rome, Paris, Montreal, NYC, and Bern; the ensemble has been co-produced by the Vienna Festival, Festival d’Automne a Paris, Hebbel Am Ufer, Rome’s La Vie de Festival, PS122, and Wexner Center for The Arts.
-Caden is a 2001 Foundation For Contemporary Art Fellow, is a 2002 Pew Fellow and a 2011 MacDowell Fellow.
-Writing has been published in PAJ, Theater Magazine, and Theater der Zeit.
-Caden is currently an associate professor and graduate directing option coordinator of The John Wells Directing Program at Carnegie Mellon University’s School of Drama.
+Caden Manson is a performance and media artist, co-founder of the performance/media ensemble Big Art Group, editor at Contemporary Performance, and curates the annual Special Effects Festival in NYC.
+Caden has co-created, directed, media and set designed 22 Big Art Group productions; shown video installations in Austria, Germany, NYC, and Portland; performed PAIN KILLER in Berlin, Singapore, and Vietnam; taught in Berlin, Rome, Paris, Montreal, NYC, and Bern.
+Big Art Group has toured throughout Europe and North North America and has been co-produced by the Vienna Festival, Festival d’Automne a Paris, Hebbel Am Ufer, Rome’s La Vie de Festival, PS122, and Wexner Center for The Arts.
+Manson is a Foundation For Contemporary Art Fellow, Pew Fellow, and a MacDowell Fellow. and has been published in PAJ, Theater Magazine, Theater der Zeit, and Theater Journal.
+Caden is the Director of The Theatre Program at Sarah Lawrence College.

 (Co-Founder, Executive Director)

 Jemma Nelson is co-founding member of Big Art Group; has written and composed SOS, The People, Cinema Fury series, Dead Set#2 and #3, House of No More, Empty Island, Flicker, and Shelf Life, and has published articles about contemporary performance.
 Jemma Nelson received a 2009 Fellowship from the Pennsylvania Council on the Arts.

 (Flicker, House of No More, Dead Set #2 & #3, SOS)